ecocompass/infra-scripts/MANUAL_SETUP.md

 ### Manual Setup

+> [!CAUTION]
+> Discontinued, use script instead.
+This is kept only as a reference.

 1. Setup up network objects and firewall rules in GCP
 2. Create 1 control node, and 2 worker VMs
 3. SSH to VMs and configure Kubernetes dependencies